 The space-saving staircase is assembled from a modular steel structure and solid wood treads and handrail.
 The treads feature a specially designed shape to help reduce the size of the staircase without compromising comfort or safety.
 Concealed fixings provide a clean and modern appearance.

-The basic kit consists of 11 steps with balustrade and handrail to one-side.
+The basic kit is available with either 10 or 11 steps with balustrade and handrail to one-side.
 Compatta space saving stairs can be customised to meet your specific requirements through utilisation of a wide range of accessories.
 The innovative Compatta staircase is supplied as an easy to install kit, complete with an installation manual and video.

 Key benefits at a glance